 A friend of mine knew I loved working with kids and suggested I become a teacher.
 I took that advice and went back to school to get my teaching credential.
 It was the greatest decision I could have made.
 I started teaching K–5th grade.

 Q. How did you become more involved with CTA?

 I became more active in the union because I didn’t like what was happening in the classroom.
 I felt like some of the policies and programs weren’t benefiting children and that some changes needed to happen.
 So, I decided to become more involved, and as I did, I realized that many people shared my viewpoint about making positive change.
-Over the years I’ve just become more and more involved and today, I am happy to serve as President.
+Over the years I became more and more involved and ultimately served as CTA President.

 Q. Can you share with us any personal financial stories or challenges you’ve had to overcome?
 Such as saving for retirement, making a budget etc.